in Legal Success

 How Can a Spouse Hide Property in a Divorce?

 Regardless of the reasons for the divorce, the marital union may end due to disagreements between the spouses.
-Divorce, a natural situation like marriage, can happen as an uncontested or contested divorce.
-In other words, the couple can agree to the divorce or in case they cannot agree, they can file a divorce case and wait for the completion of the legal process.
+Divorce, a natural situation like marriage, can be uncontested or contested.
+In other words, the couple can agree to the divorce, or if they cannot agree, they can file a divorce case and wait to complete the legal process.

 However, divorce is generally a difficult process.
 The biggest reason for this is the emergence of property division problems in the divorce case.
 During the litigation process, answers to questions such as which goods are not shared in divorce can be answered.
 So, how is it possible to hide or misrepresent property from the spouse in divorce even though it should be shared?